- 2018 Motorcycle Tours

 IS THE TOUR ON OR OFF ROAD?

-Most of the surface is compacted dirt tracks, trails and shallow streams and tarmac.
+Much of the surface is compacted dirt tracks, trails and shallow streams and tarmac.
 Even without dirt road riding experience, as long as you are an experienced and competent rider you shouldn’t have any issues.
 There are some shallow streams but there is always an option to take the tarmac road route with the support vehicle.
 90% of our clients have never ridden off road before (off tarmac) and have managed well.

 HOW DO I KNOW WHAT FLIGHT TO BOOK?